Lac-Mégantic rail disaster: Rebuilding efforts

 A new group of four 15000 sqft commercial buildings was built to accommodate some displaced businesses on a new site near the sports centre.
 In August 2013, consultants began surveying the site of a new bridge across the Chaudière River from Papineau Street to Lévis Street, to serve the new commercial district.
 New rail track reconnected the local industrial park to the Montreal line in November 2013.
 Private residences were expropriated to make way for redevelopment in Fatima.

 Students at Laval University, Université de Montréal, and Université de Sherbrooke collected tens of thousands of books for a new library.
 Libraries in other Quebec communities solicited book donations and searched local archives for information on Mégantic's history.
 The new library, which had received 100,000 donated volumes (some of them duplicates) by September 2013, opened on May 5, 2014, as La Médiathèque municipale Nelly-Arcan in honour of an author born in the town.

 A temporary "Musi-Café d'été" hosted numerous Quebec musicians, including Marie-Mai, Louis-Jean Cormier, Karim Ouellet, Vincent Vallières, Michel Rivard, Dan Bigras, Richard Desjardins, Claude Dubois, Paul Piché and Fred Pellerin, in a series of free benefit concerts in a 150-seat tent from August 2 until mid-September 2013, raising money for local rebuilding efforts.
 A new Musi-Café opened in a $1.6 million building at the foot of the new Papineau Street bridge on December 15, 2014.

 Métro opened its new Métro Plus Lac-Mégantic grocery store on October 15, 2014.
-After 2014 Dollarama reopened across from Centre sportif Mégantic and Subway has reopened in one of the new buildings on Papineau Street and Jean Coutu was operating from reduced, temporary facilities until a new location can be built in Fatima, but now located at rue Salaberry and rue Cliche.
+After 2014 Dollarama reopened across from Centre sportif Mégantic and Subway reopened in one of the new buildings on Papineau Street and Jean Coutu was operating from reduced, temporary facilities until a new location can be built in Fatima, but now located at rue Salaberry and rue Cliche.

-Local demands to re-route the rails around the town also remain unaddressed, despite the risk that oil shipments could resume by the start of 2016.
+Local demands to re-route the track around the town also remain unaddressed.
 In 2023, federal transport minister Pablo Rodriguez announced the commencement of preliminary work on a bypass.